-If you love employee turnover & want to keep yours, I recommend the following 3 strategies:
+If you love employee turnover & want to keep yours, we recommend the following 3 strategies:

 1. DO NOTHING - this is the 'solar eclipse approach' where you just look the other way.